utopia-php/http/README.md

     });
 ```

-Groups are designed to be actions ran during lifecycle of requests to endpoints that got some logic incommon.
-Groups allow you to prevent code duplication, and are designed to be defined anywhere in your source code to allow flexibility.
+Groups are designed to be actions that run during the lifecycle of requests to endpoints that have some logic in common.
+Groups allow you to prevent code duplication and are designed to be defined anywhere in your source code to allow flexibility.

 ### Resources

-Resources allows you to prepare dependencies for requests such as database connection or user which sent the request.
+Resources allow you to prepare dependencies for requests such as database connection or the user who sent the request.
 A new instance of a resource is created for every request.

 Define a resource: